microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 | My Accounts Receivable Events | Sales shipment posted | This business event is triggered when goods from a sales order are shipped by the internal warehouse/external logistics company.
 This can trigger Finance Department to post a sales invoice. |
 | My Purchasing Events | Purchase order released | This business event is triggered when a purchase order is released to the internal warehouse/external logistics company, so they're ready to receive goods coming their way.
 This trigger occurs when the Release button is clicked on Purchase Order page in Business Central. |
 | My Sales Events | Sales order released | This business event is triggered when a sales order is released to the internal warehouse/external logistics company, so they're ready to pick and ship goods.
 This trigger occurs when the Release button is clicked on Sales Order page in Business Central. |

+To build an extension that implements those sample events for private preview, follow these steps:
+1. Collect two AL files (*MyEventCategory.EnumExt.al* and *MyBusinessEvents.al*) from this folder.
+1. Build an extension by adding those files to your AL project in Visual Studio Code, see https://learn.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview.
+1. Install the extension on your Business Central environment that we’ve enabled for private preview, see https://learn.microsoft.com/dynamics365/business-central/ui-extensions-install-uninstall.